How I Digitally Capture Videotapes

 Time Base Corrector

-A Time Base Corrector, or "TBC" is the secret sauce to maximizing video capture quality.
-It's an analog electronic device that buffers a video signal, corrects it, and outputs a cleaner signal.
-It can reduce or eliminate things like video jitter and signal noise, and ensure the video is the best it possibly can be when it gets captured.
-Some later VCRs, like my JVC unit above, contain an internal TBC, however those can only correct certain issues.
+A Time Base Corrector, or "TBC," is the secret sauce to maximizing video capture quality.
+It's an analog electronic device that buffers a video signal, corrects it, and outputs a cleaner one.
+It can reduce or eliminate things like video jitter and signal noise, helping the video look the best it possibly can when it gets captured.
+Some later VCRs, like my JVC unit above, contain an internal TBC, but those can only correct certain issues.
 External units are much more powerful.
 My TBC of choice is an AVToolbox AVT-8710.
 If you'd like to learn a little more about TBCs, see this excellent post on DigitalFAQ.com.

 Photo of an AVToolbox AVT-8710 Time Base Corrector